04.24.25 | APERITIF

 CHARLES SHADLE - Catkin for solo oboe (2020)

-KEERIL MAKAN - NEW WORK for clarinet and strings, in celebration of the McGovern Institute's 25th anniversary (2025)
+KEERIL MAKAN - Together for clarinet and strings, in celebration of the McGovern Institute's 25th anniversary (2025)

 ELENA RUEHR - Of Water and Clouds for flute and piano (1986)